Usagi-Yojimbo-x/eatyoram/README.md

 Run the program in another terminal. "./eatyoram 1100"

 If we dont add the argument, this will casue the infinity loop and malloc keep allocating on heap till there is no more.
-In my scenerio, malloc will use 1220MB and linux will kill the process.
+In my scenario, malloc will use 1220MB and linux will kill the process.

 ![running the program](https://github.com/Usagi-Yojimbo-x/eatyoram/blob/main/Screenshot%20(74).png)